KristianHolme/Drill.jl/docs/src/examples/logging.md

 ## MultiProgressManagers (training progress)

 Experiment loggers (TensorBoard, W&B, DearDiary) record metrics after each policy update.
 [MultiProgressManagers.jl](https://github.com/KristianHolme/MultiProgressManagers.jl) complements them by tracking **environment steps** during rollouts: progress is written to a SQLite database and can be viewed in a Tachikoma terminal dashboard.
+This can be useful when you are doing many training runs in paralell and want to get an overview of the total progress and progress of individual runs.
+See the package readme for installation instructions.

 Drill integrates via a package extension: when both `MultiProgressManagers` and `Drill` are loaded, Julia loads `MultiProgressManagersDrillExt`.
 The helper `create_dril_callback` lives in that extension, so take it with `Base.get_extension` (see the example below).
 The callback hooks into `on_step` during trajectory collection so the dashboard advances with each parallel-env step.
 Choose `get_task(manager, i, :local)` for same-process training (shown below) or `:remote` for `Distributed` workers (see the MultiProgressManagers README).